Life on Site

 So what is life in the field like?
 Our working week runs from Sunday to Friday and our daily timetable looks like this:

 From our kitchen, the catering team produce a fortifying breakfast of porridge, cereals, toast, fruit and yogurt, a nourishing lunch of soup, sandwiches and salads, and a wholesome hot dinner with dessert.
 That’s every day for six weeks for up to 75 people.
-Naturally they do require a little help with the clearing up and people who are not on courses will be asked to take a turn with this.
+Naturally they do require a little help with the clearing up and people will be asked to take a turn with this.

-The toilets and showers are situated a short distance down a track, away from the main site.
+There are showers on site and the toilets are situated a short distance down a track, away from the main site.
 The track can get very muddy when it rains so it pays to bring those wellies!
-The only electricity on site comes from a generator, which runs power to the kitchen and the Marquee, so a torch for any late visits to the toilet is a must too!
+The only electricity on site comes from a combination of solar power and a generator, which runs power to the kitchen, the site offices, and the Marquee, so a torch for any late visits to the toilet is a must too!
 It will also come in handy when returning from the pub.

 As you can see from the timetable, our working day finishes at 17.00 and we try and arrange a variety of activities for your evening entertainment.
 The entertainment schedule usually runs something like this: